nfvdat/story-generator/README.md

 ## Overview

-An interactive story generator built using ChatGPT on the backend.
+An interactive story generator built as a Flask app with ChatGPT on the backend.
 How to use:

 - Decide a cast of characters first, with short paragraphs describing who they are and their personalities.
 (This is hardcoded currently, so you'll have to change this in the code)
 - The story will progress one response at a time according to your prompt and your chosen character perspective.